Onpointiscake/to-do-app/README.md

 - Mark them as done (or un-marked them)
 - Delete them

-### Coming soon: Firebase database persistence with offline support!
+## And also....
+Install It as an App in your Android Phone

-### Deployed effortlessly thanks to Netlify :Love
+### Deployed effortlessly thanks to Netlify
 #### Check out this amazing resource which helped me tremendously when building this app: https://www.vuemastery.com/